mbatheja/Allegheny_County_Asthma_ML/README.md

 Similarly, the `our-data/` folder contains all datasets that were explored and produced in the development of this project.
 See the report or `AsthmaUtilization_Cleaning.ipynb` to understand the final files that were used.

+Bias reports can be found in the folder `Aequitas Bias Reports`

 ---

 ### Executive Summary